arianpotter/arianpotter.github.io/who.md

 		<header class="major">
 			<h2>For those who like a more formal introduction</h2>
 		</header>
 		<p>I am Arian Hadi and I am studying in the second year master's in computer science and engineering.
 I did my bachelor's back in my home country, Iran, as a computer engineer with a software specialization.
 I am passionate about databases and big data in general and this is the direction I chose for my master thesis as well.
 I have a rich background in backend development and databases.
 Throughout my career, I had the chance to play key roles in different teams and make top-notch projects in different subjects.
 I consider myself a good presenter and speaker and someone who can guide others with passion.
 My hobbies are coding, watching movies and tv series, and playing video games.
-My favorite s to play are badminton and table tennis. </p>
+My favorite sports to play are badminton and table tennis. </p>

 	</div>
 </section>